prog4004/I4004-projects/README.md

 The Maneuver board code is fully working.
 This is an early code example from a couple students of Gary Kildall.

+OneCopy is code I wrote for the sim4-01 and 1702a programmer.
+Programming 1702As with intel code takes 7 minutes because of the serial is at 110 baud with BPNF coding.
+OneCopy duplicates a 1702A in about 2 minutes.
+It only uses the first EPROM socket of the SIM4.